VictorWinberg/CG_Labs/README.rst

 The different resources used in the assignments, textures, object files, can be found in `this ZIP file`_, which should be automatically retrieved by CMake.

+My modified resources can be found in `my ZIP file`_.

 Building
 ========